KVSGVinayak11/Exploratory-Data-Analysis-of-House-Prices-Dataset/README.md

 - Includes an outlier-handling comparison (trimming vs. capping) not commonly covered alongside encoding/normalization workflows.
 - Concludes with a correlation heatmap to identify which engineered features are most predictive of `SalePrice` — a natural bridge into feature selection / model building.

-## 🤝 Contributing

-Feel free to open issues or submit pull requests with improvements, additional techniques, or bug fixes.

-## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).